titusdecali/stringer-vscode/README.md

 - Shows inline translation previews for `t('key.path')` calls using your project locales
 - Hover over a `t('key.path')` call to see the original i18n key and current value
 - Change the active preview language from the status bar or command palette
+- Multiple inline preview modes: Key + locale preview, or Locale-only preview that overlays the translated value
+- Highlights missing keys in the active preview language (in Vue templates) with a red inline indicator so you can fix alignment fast

 ## Usage